-After determining the size of the bonus pool, our compensation committee approved 2015 bonuses for our named executive officers.
-In the case of our named executive officers, other than Mr. Amster, the compensation committee also considered the recommendations of Mr. Amster based on his subjective review of each named executive officer's performance.
+After determining the size of the bonus pool, our compensation committee approved 2016 bonuses for our named executive officers other than Mr. Campion, as his bonus payments are calculated separately as was negotiated in connection with the acquisition of Inventus, as discussed more fully below.
+In the case of our named executive officers other than Mr. Amster, the compensation committee also considered the recommendations of Mr. Amster based on his subjective review of each named executive officer's performance.
 These reviews and bonus payouts for each named executive officer were based on the following considerations:

-- Mr. Amster's bonus was \$525,000 (88% of his base salary) and reflected his continuing leadership of the Company and the growth in the number of clients and in the insurance business during 2015. - Mr. Heath's bonus was \$250,000 (71% of base salary) and reflected his leadership of the finance team. - Mr. Roberts's bonus was \$220,000 (61% of base salary) and reflected his role in corporate governance as well as his leadership of the legal and human resources teams. - Mr. Swank's bonus was \$175,000 (61% of base salary) and reflected the number of new and renewing clients and his continuing leadership of the client development and client relations teams. - Ms. Yen's bonus was \$220,000 (63% of base salary) and reflected her leadership of several corporate development efforts and participation in many of the Company's growth initiatives.
+- Mr. Amster's bonus was \$420,000 (70% of his base salary) and reflected his continuing leadership of the Company and the additional responsibility for the discovery business. - Mr. Heath's bonus was \$159,250 (46% of base salary) and reflected his leadership of the finance team. - Mr. Campion's bonus was \$425,000 (92% of base salary) and reflected his leadership of the discovery business and work to integrate the discovery business with RPX and was the product of arm's-length negotiations at the time of his hire and our acquisition of Inventus. - Mr. Roberts's bonus was \$138,600 (39% of base salary) and reflected his role in corporate governance as well as his leadership of the legal, information technology and human resources teams. - Mr. Swank's bonus was \$123,900 (42% of base salary) and reflected the number of new and renewing clients and his continuing leadership of the client development and client relations teams.

-The cash bonuses paid to our named executive officers are set forth in the "Bonus" column of the "2015 Summary Compensation Table."
+The cash bonuses paid to our named executive officers are set forth in the "Bonus" column of the "2016 Summary Compensation Table."